gaetansels/windows-server-nerdnest-lab-1/documentation.md

 So this domain can't be accessed from the outside, which was the point of a lab.

 ## Users
-below are 2 methods to get to computer management where you can creat new users or add them to groups etc ...
+below are 2 methods to get to Active Directory Users and Computers where you can creat new users or add them to groups etc ...

-1) windows key + x --> here you can directly select Computer Manager
+1) tools --> active Directory Users and Computers
-2) in windows run the command : lusrmgr.msc
+2) Run: dsa.msc

 ![something]()